suraj-2306/suraj-2306/_pages/about.md

 My academic interests include computer architecture and hardware accelerators.
 Previously, I interned at the Chair of Processors Design, CFAED, TU Dresden, for over a year.
 While there, I focused on improving mapping algorithms for And-Inverter-Cones-based FPGA architectures and building RFET-based FPGA architectures to tackle the delay discrepancy issue prevalent in CMOS-based Basic-And-Element in FPGAs.
 I have also worked on approximate computing and verification projects at my home university, BITS Pilani.

-Apart from academics, I play the violin in the Carnatic style and also have performed on a few occasions.
+Apart from academics, I play the violin in the Carnatic style and have performed occasionally.
 I also enjoy traveling.
-During my time in Germany, I traveled to over ten countries and can say that it has been a great time.
+During my time in Germany, I traveled to over ten countries, and it has been a great time.
 Badminton and Ultimate Frisbee are my go-to sports.
 I can also say that running is also slowly creeping into that list :)

 <!-- In my previous projects I worked on approximate computing.
 I, along with a fellow student, had proposed a novel method to reduce the number of accumulation stages in the booth multipler algorithm.
 The approximation stratergy was based on probabilistic analysis of partial product generation methods. -->